Epidural abscessAbscess - epidural; Spinal abscess

 - MRI of head or spine

-Antibiotics are usually given through a vein (IV) for at least 4 - 6 weeks.
-However, some people may need to take them for a longer time, depending on the type of bacteria and severity of the disease.
+Antibiotics are usually given through a vein (IV) for at least 4 to 6 weeks.
+Some people need to take them for a longer time, depending on the type of bacteria and how severe the disease is.

-Surgery is usually needed to drain or remove the abscess.
-In addition, surgery is often needed to reduce pressure on the spinal cord or brain, to prevent further loss of function.
+Surgery may be needed to drain or remove the abscess.
+Surgery is also often needed to reduce pressure on the spinal cord or brain, if there is weakness or damage to the nerves.

-Early diagnosis and treatment greatly improve the chance of a good outcome.
-Once weakness, paralysis, or sensation changes occur, the chances of recovering lost function are reduced.
+Early diagnosis and treatment greatly improves the chance of a good outcome.
+Once weakness, paralysis , or sensation changes occur, the chance of recovering lost function is greatly reduced.
 Permanent nervous system damage or death may occur.